minhhienvo368/challenge-clustering/README.md

 #### 1. KMean clustering methods:
- + **2 features**: Running automated loops to detect pairs with highest Silhouette score:
+ + **2 features**: Running automated loops on each of sub-dataset to detect pairs with highest Silhouette score:

 | # 2 features      | Clusters | Score |
 | ------------------| -------- | ----- |